Nanophotonic Super-dephasing in Collective Atom-Atom Interactions: Material Models and Parameters

 \subsubsection{yttrium iron garnet (gyromagnet)}

-We consider the Landau–Lifshitz–Gilbert formula for the magnetic permeability tensor $\overleftrightarrow{\mu}_{\mathrm{YIG}}$ of the nonreciprocal gyromagnetic yttrium iron garnet (YIG).
-For a biasing magnetic field $H_0$ in the $\hat{\mathbf{z}}$ direction, we have,
+We consider the Landau–Lifshitz–Gilbert formula for the magnetic permeability tensor $\overleftrightarrow{\mu}_{\mathrm{YIG}}$ of the non-reciprocal gyromagnetic yttrium iron garnet (YIG).
+For a biasing magnetic field $H_0$ in the $\hat{\mathbf{z}}$ direction, we have~\cite{pozar2021microwave},

-where $\chi_{xx}, \chi_{xy}, \chi_{yx}, \chi_{yy}$ are the components of the susceptibility tensor given by,
+where $\chi_{xx}= \chi_{yy}, \, \chi_{xy}=-\chi_{yx}$ are the components of the susceptibility tensor given by,